 If all the schools operated by a Charter Holder have a current overall rating of meets or exceeds the Board's standard for academic performance, but the Charter Holder does not meet the Board's academic performance expectations, the Charter Holder will be waived from submitting any required information and the Charter Holder will be reviewed again in the subsequent year.
-A Charter Holder that operates a school with an overall rating of does not meet or falls far below the Board's standard for academic performance in a subsequent year will be required to submit required information that demonstrates it is making sufficient progress toward the Board's academic performance expectations.
-If this is the first time the any school operated by the Charter Holder has received a rating of does not meet or falls far below 18 , the Charter Holder will be required to submit a Performance Management Plan .
-If a Performance Management Plan has previously been submitted as an improvement plan for the schoolCharter Holder, the Charter Holder will be required to submit a Demonstration of Sufficient Progress .
+A Charter Holder that operates a school with an overall rating of does not meet or falls far below the Board's standard for academic performance in a subsequent year will be required to submit required information that demonstrates it is making sufficient progress toward the Board's academic performance expectations as described in the Academic Intervention Table.
+If this is the first time any school operated by the Charter Holder has received a rating of does not meet or falls far below, the Charter Holder will be required to submit a Performance Management Plan.
+If a Performance Management Plan has previously been submitted as an improvement plan for the Charter Holder, the Charter Holder will be required to submit a Demonstration of Sufficient Progress.
 Failure to demonstrate sufficient progress may result in Board consideration of revocation of the charter.
 The Charter Holder will be waived from submitting any required information for the schools it operates that have a current overall rating of meets or exceeds the Board's standard for academic performance.
-A Charter Holder that operates a school with an overall rating of does not meet or falls far below standard in a prior year and has a current overall rating of does not meet or Board falls far below standard or a Charter Holder that fails to timely submit all required Consideration information will be brought before the Board for consideration of non-compliance.
+Reard A Charter Holder that operates a school with an overall rating of does not meet or falls far below standard in a prior year and has a current overall rating of does not meet or falls far below standard or a Charter Holder that fails to timely submit all required Board Consideration falls far below standard or a Charter Holder that fails to timely submit all required information will be brought before the Board for consideration of non-compliance.
 The Board may take action including withholding up to ten percent of the monthly state aid apportionment and/or issuing a notice of intent to revoke the charter.

-Performance Interventions after Renewal 19 Purpose Confirm that the Charter Holder meets the academic performance expectations as set forth in the Board's Performance Framework.
-Conducted as specified in Appendix C: Academic Performance Interventions of the Timeframe Academic Performance Framework and Guidance document.
-A Charter Holder that was renewed with an academic waiver 20 and retains more than 50% of its governance structure and its charter representative, and does not expand its Intervention operations for the first 5 years of the renewal contract will be waived from further
+Performance Interventions after Renewal Purpose Confirm that the Charter Holder meets the academic performance expectations as set forth in the Board's Performance Framework.
+Timeframe Conducted as specified in the Academic Intervention Schedule in Appendix C: of the Academic Performance Framework and Guidance document.
+Intervention With Waiver A Charter Holder that was renewed with an academic waiver and retains more than 50% of its governance structure and its charter representative, and does not expand its operations for the first 5 years of the renewal contract will be waived from further academic review until the next five-year interval review.